eformsignen/eformsignen.github.io/help/chapter6.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. figure:: resources/workflow-participant-properties.png
-   :alt: 워크플로우 설정 > 참여자 단계 속성
+   :alt: Workflow > Participant step properties
    :width: 700px

 -  **Step name**\: Change the name of the step.
 The default name is ‘Reviewer no.’.

--  **Notification**\: Select how recipients can receive notification and edit their content.
+-  **Notification**\: Select how recipients can receive notifications and edit the content.

-   - **Select notification method:** By default, nofitications are sent by email.
-You can also select SMS to send notification via SMS message.
+   - By default, nofitications are sent by email.
+You can also select SMS to send notifications via SMS messages.

-   - **Edit notification message:** You can edit notification message for each step.
+   - **Edit notification message:** You can edit the notification message for each step.

 -  **Document expiration**\: Set the time period in which documents can be sent by the recipient of the step.
 If the time period is set to 0 day 0 hour, then there is no document expiration.
 No document expiration is only available for members.